borregaio/react-portfolio/README.md

 - **The Contact page includes contact information:**
   - Email address
-  - Link to a PDF version of your CV
+  - Link to a PDF version of CV
   - Link to your GitHub profile
   - Link to your LinkedIn page